top of page

 The adjective 'turbulent' finds its origins in the Latin word 'turbulentus,' which means 'full of confusion' or 'agitated.'
 It entered the English language in the late 16th century.
 'Turbulent' is used to describe something marked by or prone to commotion, disorder, or confusion.
 The etymology of 'turbulent' effectively conveys the idea of a state or situation characterized by turmoil and agitation, much like the churning and roiling of turbulent waters.
 Whether used to describe turbulent weather, turbulent emotions, or turbulent political times, this term vividly portrays a state of unrest and upheaval.

-Quiz: Find the meaning of the adjective turbulent:
+Find the correct meaning of the adjective turbulent:

 Try Again!